mwak68/w-arch-web/_pages/about.md

 ---

-## MICHAEL WAECHTER, AIA, NCARB, MArch
+## Michael Waechter, AIA, NCARB, MArch

 Mr. Waechter has nearly thirty years experience in building design and construction.
 After serving in the US Army for four years, he moved to Chicago and began work as a carpenter for LR Development building residences, condominiums and small commercial structures.
 His hard work, building acumen and diligence earned him a role as a construction supervisor on many sites.
 While in this capacity he earned both undergraduate and Masters’ degrees in Architecture from the University of Illinois at Chicago.